 My second visit to New York came in 1980, while I was touring with Little Rock, a Nashville-based show rock group.
 Four significant things happened while I was in the city this time.
 One good, and three bad.
-First, the good thing: I and the two other girls in the band got to take voice lessons from Bette Midler's vocal coach, Sue Seton.
-Toni, our band's leader, passed Gilda Radner on her way in.
-At the time, Gilda was performing her one-woman show on Broadway.
+First, the good thing: I and the two other girls in the band got to take a voice lesson with Bette Midler's vocal coach, Sue Seton.
+Toni, our band leader, passed Gilda Radner on her way in.
+At the time Gilda was performing her one-woman show on Broadway.

 Bad things one and two: My Korg Synthe-Bass was stolen out of Donna's car, along with my favorite antique necklace with the green triangle-shaped glass stone, and I got a ticket in Central Park when Toni's friend's dog (notice I am twice removed from this dog) finagled his way off his leash.

 Okay, so I was lost.
 In Harlem.
 How I got there I have no idea.
 It was dark, not a lot of street lighting; the streets were empty this late at night.
-I stopped at a gas station that appeared to be open, to get some directions.
+I stopped at a gas station that appeared to be open to get some directions.
 A drooling double-fanged German Shepherd was perched on the concrete stoop in front of the gas station entrance, ominously lit by a blinking tubular light.
 So what did I do?
-I got out of Donna's car, squirrelly from driving for two days.
+I got out of the car, squirrelly from driving for two days.
 And wouldn't you have guessed: that dog charged after me like a ravenous wolf to a rabbit.
-I think I left my body, because it seemed like the deafening death-barks that numbed out my eardrums were penetrating me from all sides.
+I think I left my body because it seemed like the deafening death-barks that numbed out my eardrums were penetrating me from all sides.
 I was a goner.
-But at the last minute, the gas station watchman screamed his lungs out at the dog, "Fido, Stop!"
-Miracles of all miracles, the dog obeyed.
+But at the last minute the gas station watchman screamed his lungs out at the dog, "Fido, Stop!"
+Miracles of all miracles: the dog obeyed.
 The guy couldn't believe my balls, I know it.
-Afterward, I couldn't believe them either.
+Afterward I couldn't believe them either.
 But I got my directions and found my way into Manhattan.
-I later wondered if he had known that he named his dog the same name Abraham Lincoln named his dog.
+I later wondered if the gas station attendant knew he had named his dog the same name Abraham Lincoln named his dog.